Undecidability of the Spectral Gap (full version): Putting it all together

-where $\id_c$, $\id_{eq}$ and $\id_{ceq}$ are the identity operators on the corresponding Hilbert spaces.
-The Hamiltonian can be understood as follows. \Cref{TQ:L<,TQ:<L} force a $\ket{\leftend}$ in the $q$-layer whenever there is an $\ket{L}$ in the $c$-layer. \Cref{TQ:>R,TQ:R>} do the same with $\ket{\rightend}$ and $\ket{R}$. \Cref{TQ:1R,TQ:L1} force non-blank to the left and right of an $\ket{R}$ or $\ket{L}$, respectively.
+The Hamiltonian can be understood as follows. \Cref{TQ:L<,TQ:<L} force a $\ket{\sleftend}$ in the $q$-layer whenever there is an $\ket{L}$ in the $c$-layer. \Cref{TQ:>R,TQ:R>} do the same with $\ket{\srightend}$ and $\ket{R}$. \Cref{TQ:1R,TQ:L1} force non-blank to the left and right of an $\ket{R}$ or $\ket{L}$, respectively.
 Finally, \cref{TQ:10-a,TQ:10-b} force a non-blank to the left and right of any other non-blank in the $q$-layer, except when a non-blank coincides with an $\ket{L}$ or $\ket{R}$ in the $c$-layer.

 Since $h_c$ is a tiling Hamiltonian, \cref{TQ:Hc} is by assumption diagonal in the canonical product basis on $\HS_c^{\ox 2}$ (and acts trivially on $(\HS_q\oplus\HS_e)^{\ox 2}$).
-Meanwhile, \cref{TQ:Hq} is block-diagonal with respect to the four one-dimensional subspaces of $\HS_q^{\ox 2}$ spanned by products of $\ket{\leftend}$ and $\ket{\rightend}$, together with the orthogonal complement thereof. (\Cref{TQ:Hq} acts trivially on $\HS_c^{\ox 2}$.)
+Meanwhile, \cref{TQ:Hq} is block-diagonal with respect to the four one-dimensional subspaces of $\HS_q^{\ox 2}$ spanned by products of $\ket{\sleftend}$ and $\ket{\srightend}$, together with the orthogonal complement thereof. (\Cref{TQ:Hq} acts trivially on $\HS_c^{\ox 2}$.)
 The remaining terms are manifestly block-diagonal with respect to both of these decompositions simultaneously.
 The overall Hamiltonian is therefore block-diagonal w.r.t.\ the product basis on the $c$-layer.
 Hence there is a basis of eigenstates of $H$ of the form $\ket[c]{T}\ket[q]{\psi}$, where $\ket[c]{T}$ is a product state in the canonical basis of the $c$-layer.
 This proves the first claim of the \namecref{tiling+quantum}.

 For a given classical tile configuration $\ket[c]{T}$ on the $c$-layer, let $\mathcal{L}$ denote the set of all horizontal line segments $\ell$ that lie between an $\ket{L}$ and an $\ket{R}$ (inclusive) in the classical configuration $\ket[c]{T}$.
 Let $\mathcal{L}_L$ denote the set of all horizontal line segments between an $L$ and the right boundary of the region, and similarly $\mathcal{L}_R$ the segments between the left boundary and an $R$.